Oyefusi-Samuel/ZED-mobile-cleaning-simulated-robot./README.md

 ### Launch Robot Simulation

-- open a new terminal and start the robot state publisher (where ever the EPMC and EIMU is - devPC or microcomputer)
+- close other terminal and launch this in a new terminal (in your Dev PC). don't forget to source your ros workspace
   ```shell
   ros2 launch zed_bot_sim sim.launch.py
   ```